-Our Missisauga clincs are a team of highly skilled physiotherapists, acupuncturists, massage therapists and chiropractors will work together alongside you to help make a plan and rehabilitate you back to your normal everyday self.
-We have been approved by insurance to file your injury and prove treatment approved by your auto insurance.
+At our Mississauga clinics, our team of expert physiotherapists, acupuncturists, massage therapists, and chiropractors work closely with you to develop a personalized plan to help you recover and return to your normal daily activities.
+We are authorized by insurance companies to file your injury claims and provide treatment that is approved by your auto insurance.

 OUR GOALS FOR YOU